-A NET Cancer diagnosis is more likely to be as a result of a number of visits where a picture can emerge and even then, a referral to a ‘symptom’ specialist may not necessary lead to an immediate discovery of a NET cancer.
+A NET diagnosis is more likely to be as a result of a number of visits where a picture can emerge and even then, a referral to a ‘symptom’ specialist may not necessarily lead to an immediate discovery of a NET.
 In fact, a ‘nothing serious found’ referral back from secondary care/specialist to a person’s GP/PCP is not uncommon.

-There is no harm in targeting GP/PCP but they are more likely to be following instincts by referring due to symptoms rather than in the game of diagnosing obscure cancers which look like other things.
-I’m a big believer in primary care being the trigger for ‘something‘ which will hopefully be figured out at secondary care where you are more likely to get access to scans etc. In fact there is data to suggest that ‘symptom specialist’ frequently refer patients back to primary care, indicating the education at secondary care level may be a better focus for NET cancer awareness.
-NET Cancer is dangerous despite it’s normally indolent course.
-It has a propensity to metastasize meaning that the chance of a curative scenario is vastly decreased for many.
+There is no harm in targeting GP/PCP, but they are more likely to be following instincts by referring due to symptoms rather than in the game of diagnosing obscure cancers which look like other things.
+I’m a big believer in primary care being the trigger for ‘something‘ which will hopefully be figured out in secondary care where you are more likely to meet specialists and get access to the right tests and scans etc. There is data to suggest that ‘symptom specialists’ frequently refer patients back to primary care, another reason indicating education at the secondary care level may be a better focus for NET awareness.
+NETs are dangerous despite the normally indolent course.
+It has a propensity to metastasise meaning that the chance of a curative scenario is vastly decreased for many.
 It can kill if left untreated.

-There is new data confirming the incidence of NET Cancer is on the increase and it’s no longer rare – I’m certain this is due to increased awareness, more efficient diagnostic tools (including Ga68 PET Scans) and better reporting methods, e.g. Lung and Pancreatic NETs now being properly reported as NETs rather than Lung and Pancreatic Cancer respectively, particularly at Grade 3.
+There is new data confirming the incidence of Neuroendocrine Neoplasms (NEN) is on the increase and it’s no longer rare – I’m certain this is due to increased knowledge, more efficient diagnostic tools (including Ga68 PET Scans), and better reporting methods, e.g. Lung and Pancreatic NETs now being properly reported as NETs rather than Lung and Pancreatic Cancer respectively, particularly at Grade 3.
 This is great news.

 Neuroendocrine Cancer – shh! can you hear it?

-By the way, Neuroendocrine Cancer hates awareness so share to others!
+By the way, Neuroendocrine Cancer hates awareness so share with others!